pluginsGLPI/doc/source/scim/setup_plugin.rst

    :alt: setup general
    :scale: 45 %

+..
+Warning:: Make sure you **paste the token (Jwt token)** to ensure your application works properly.

 You’ll be given an API url you may paste into your identity provider configuration.
 Check `specific provider documentation <#providers>`_ for more details.

 You may set some optional parameters :